Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 # Evaluation

 To evaluate our system, we generated scholar documents mentioned in Section `\ref{}` for 126 scholars from BUPT and wrote them to the database.
-This work was supported by the BUPT Personnel Office and the library, and all data were manually proofread to ensure accuracy of the data.
+This work was supported by the BUPT Personnel Office and the library, and all data were manually proofread to ensure the quality of the data.
 For this system, we designed two experiments, which are used to evaluate the effect of author embedding and recommendation respectively.

 ## Embedding Evaluation